Gyaincain Norbu: Biography

 Two years later, in 2008, he denounced anti-Han riots in Lhasa, saying "We resolutely oppose all activities to split the country and undermine ethnic unity".
-China promotes him as "the public face of Tibetan Buddhism".
+China sees him as "the public face of Tibetan Buddhism".

 On 3 February 2010, Norbu was elected vice president of the Buddhist Association of China.
 Later that month, at 20 years old, Norbu became the youngest member of the advisory body National Committee of the Chinese People's Political Consultative Conference (CPPCC).
 Vice chairman of the Tibet Autonomous Region Hao Peng praised his appointment, in particular for Norbu's "demonstrating the role of the living Buddhas in Tibetan Buddhism and encouraging more believers to participate in state affairs".
 He was not, however, made vice chairman of the CPPCC, as Choekyi Gyaltsen, 10th Panchen Lama was and was widely expected of Norbu.
 Still, the Tibetan government in exile expressed concern that his appointment could prejudice his position on the next Dalai Lama, who normally requires approval from the Panchen Lama.

 In May 2010, he reported to the ethnically Tibetan earthquake zone of the 2010 Yushu earthquake and held prayer services for victims.
 In June, he gave speeches at Tibet University and Tibet University of Traditional Tibetan Medicine in Lhasa promoting the value of education.
 In response to the 2010 Gansu mudslide, in which Zhugqu County, a third of which is populated by Tibetans, was hit, he donated ¥50,000 to relief efforts and prayed for the victims.
 He pays visits to the Tashilhunpo Monastery, the traditional seat of the Panchen Lama, although he does not live there.
 The Asia Times describes him as "A slight man who wears thick glasses and traditional crimson robes".

-In Hong Kong on 26 April 2012 Gyaincain gave his first appearance outside of mainland China to address over a thousand monks at the Third World Buddhist Forum on the topic of Dharma.
+On 26 April 2012, Gyaincain made his first appearance outside of mainland China, in Hong Kong, to address over a thousand monks at the Third World Buddhist Forum on the topic of Dharma.